Hindu astrology: Dṛiṣṭis

 Drishti (Sanskrit: Dṛṣṭi, 'sight') is an aspect to an entire house.
 Grahas cast only forward aspects, with the furthest aspect being considered the strongest.
 For example, Jupiter aspects the 5th, 7th and 9th house from its position, Mars aspects the 4th, 7th, and 8th houses from its position, and its 8th house.

 The principle of Drishti (aspect) was devised on the basis of the aspect of an army of planets as deity and demon in a war field.
 Thus the Sun, a deity king with only one full aspect, is more powerful than the demon king Saturn, which has three full aspects.

 Aspects can be cast both by the planets (Graha Dṛṣṭi) and by the signs (Rāśi Dṛṣṭi).
 Planetary aspects are a function of desire, while sign aspects are a function of awareness and cognizance.

 There are some higher aspects of Graha Dṛṣṭi (planetary aspects) that are not limited to the Viśeṣa Dṛṣṭi or the special aspects.
 Rāśi Dṛṣṭi works based on the following formulaic structure: all movable signs aspect fixed signs except the one adjacent, and all dual and mutable signs aspect each other without exception.

+Planetary Aspects (Graha Dṛṣṭi)

+Each planet has a specific way of casting aspects (Drishti) on other houses from its position: